 Career Academy is a form of Concurrent Enrollment that provides you with the opportunity to take college classes while still in high school and to receive dual credit.
-However, it differs from the Concurrent Enrollment program in a number of ways.
+However, it differs from the Concurrent Enrollment program in several ways.

 - As a Career Academy student, you are able to take outlined college courses to earn certificates in the participating CTE programs, free of charge.